robfig/glock/README.md

 It may also be useful to verify that all dependencies are recorded as part of your continuous build.
 A simple diff works:

 ```
-$ diff <(glock save -n github.com/acme/project) <(cat github.com/acme/project/GLOCKFILE)
+$ diff <(glock save -n github.com/acme/project) <(cat github.com/acme/project/Glockfile)
 ```

-That will return success (0) if there were no differences between the current project dependencies and what is recorded in the GLOCKFILE, or it will exit with an error (1) and print the differences.
+That will return success (0) if there were no differences between the current project dependencies and what is recorded in the Glockfile, or it will exit with an error (1) and print the differences.

 ## Commands

 Glock can also be used to build and update go programs across the team.

-Commands are declared at the top of your GLOCKFILE:
+Commands are declared at the top of your Glockfile:

 ```
 cmd code.google.com/p/go.tools/cmd/godoc